Yan Gomes Preview, Player Props: Cubs vs. Reds

 Reds Pitching Rankings

+- The Reds pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Reds have a 4.69 team ERA that ranks 24th among all league pitching staffs.
+- The Reds have the 23rd-ranked team ERA among all MLB pitching staffs (4.66).

-- The Reds allow the third-most home runs in baseball (188 total, 1.4 per game).
+- The Reds surrender the third-most home runs in baseball (189 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.